aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    will be notified once the information for a new package version is ready to be browsed.

-1. **Doc-Gen:** A series of Lambda functions prepare language-specific assembly files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
+1. **Doc-Gen:** A Lambda function prepares language-specific documentation definition filess for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
-   `packages/${assembly.name}/v${assembly.version}/assembly-${lang}.json`.
+   `packages/${assembly.name}/v${assembly.version}/docs-${lang}.json`.
-   This transformation is backed by the `jsii-rosetta` tool, which is part of the [jsii project][jsii].
+   This transformation is backed by the `jsii-rosetta` tool, which is part of the [jsii project][jsii], as well as custom code for generating language specific API references.

    [jsii]: https://aws.github.io/jsii

+   > Since documentation for each language can be generated is isolation, we can consider parallelizing this function in the future.

-   - The **Doc-Gen** functions run asynchronously, and the transliterated assembly eventually becomes available.
+   - The **Doc-Gen** functions run asynchronously, and the documentation definition eventually becomes available.
 If the object is not available yet, the web UI should present the user with a message inviting them to come again later (in an hour or two, etc...).